Environmental Assessments & Reviews (NEPA)

 - Brief project description, including year of construction for building renovation projects.

 - Project Location.
 GPS coordinates are greatly desired.
 Other location information, such as street address or section/township/range, may also be included.
 GPS coordinates do not have to be surveyed.
 Coordinates from DEQ’s Data Viewer, Google Earth, or a similar source will be sufficient.
-Decimal degrees to three places are preferred, rather than degrees/minutes/seconds.
+Decimal degrees to five places are preferred, rather than degrees/minutes/seconds.

 Maps, project drawings, or other visual reference material may be included and will frequently assist us with our review.